bthe0/com-deployer/README.md

 # Run tests in watch mode
 npm run test:watch

+# Run tests with coverage
+npm run test:coverage
 ```

 ## Configuration

 Configurations are stored securely in:
 - macOS: `~/Library/Preferences/dpl-nodejs`
 - Linux: `~/.config/dpl-nodejs`
 - Windows: `%APPDATA%\dpl-nodejs`

+## Security

+- Passwords and passphrases are stored securely using encryption
+- SSH keys are never stored, only their paths
+- Temporary authentication files are cleaned up after deployment
+- Git credentials are handled securely and cleaned up after use

 ## Contributing